 (1) Professional knowledge capability: Before graduation, students must acquire at least one professional certificate in the hospitality management field.
-These ino limits) certificates in hospitality service, beverage and mixology, bakery, Chinese culinary, Western culinary or other certificates recognized by the department.

 (3) Problem-solving capability: Students must complete and pass their graduation project through teamwork.
 Additionally, they are required to make an oral presentation on the project (Grading rubrics will be used for evaluation.).